 - Creativity: searching for (novel) alternative visualisation solutions to a specific challenge

 - Visual design: sensitivity about how to use visual design skills to improve visual communication

 - Teamwork: discussing problems and ideas within a group of students.

-- Verbal communication: presenting and discussing a data visualization, avoiding common pitfalls in communicating with data visualizations.
+- Verbal communication: presenting and discussing a data visualisation, avoiding common pitfalls in communicating with data visualisations.

 ||Only available to Informatics MSc students on the Data Science or Design Informatics MSc programmes.

 |Keywords||data visualisation,exploratory data analysis,visual design,data science,interface design